-“The actuality, however, is that a responding movement can also develop in the Coaguum and move back through the realms to their Source.”
+“In actuality, however, a responding movement can also develop in the Coaguum and move back through the realms to their Source.”
 A pulse from the outermost shell radiated inward until it reached the center of the sphere.

 “What would be an example of such a response?”

-“Not long before the war in the Coaguum, several Powers involved with strife, competition, trickery, craft, and expansiveness were reconfiguring themselves and their relations with each other in the Infrarealm.
-These reconfigurations rippled down through the realms.”
+“Not long before the war in the Coaguum, several Powers involved with strife, competition, trickery, craft, and expansiveness were arguing in the Infrarealm.
+These arguments rippled down through the realms.”
 The black stone’s face shifted to show the Powers Bellum, Cempa, Kluni, Smee, and Unda as flamelike faces in avid conversation.
 Renastra came late to the discussion.
-Doja came early and stayed throughout, gloating.
+Doja came early and stayed throughout, gloating coldly.
 Their other names were Strife, Champion, Trickster, Craft, Expansion, Rebirth, and Death.